5 Things Every Muslim Family in America Silently Deals With (US)

 Reason 05

 RinseMate is completely self-contained.
-Fill the 0.66-gallon tank under any tap.
-Hang the rechargeable sprayer on its suction cup mount — you press it onto the wall, that's it.
-No tools.
-No drilling.
-No plumbing.
-Nothing connects to your toilet.
+The 2.5-liter tank fills under any tap.
+The rechargeable sprayer mounts to the wall with a suction cup — you press it on, that's the entire installation.
+Nothing connects to your plumbing.
+Nothing touches your toilet.

 ★★★★★